 Cook Club is again proving highly popular, with many keen ‘petits-chefs’ enjoying the challenges of this year’s weekly recipes.
-Mrs Philippo and Frances continue to provide fantastic support to these budding Jamies & Nigellas.
-The term’s first FFL Cook-Off, with a Halloween theme, takes place just before half term.
-Twelve teams will battle it out to ‘wow’ the judges with two different spooky dishes, sweet and savoury.
-Let’s see which house manages to win the most house points!
+Mr Taylor and Miss Patterson continue to provide fantastic support to these budding Jamies & Nigellas.
+The term’s first FFL Cook-Off, with a Spanish Tapas twist, took place just before half term.
+Our next planned competition will be the Christmas bake off, an opportunity for pupils to bake last minute presents for family and friends!

 The Canteen has continued to entice pupils and staff with a number of delicious, home cooked meals at dinner time.
 This has meant that the number of students enjoying school meals is increasing, which our school is keen to encourage!
 After half term, we are hoping to celebrate National Roast Dinner Day with members of the community thanks to Chef Graeme and his enthusiastic team.
 The school kitchen continues to work towards Gold Food for Life standards, ensuring that its produce is as local and as organic as can be.

 Gardening club have also been busy at work!
 We had a successful potato and pumpkin harvest this fall which saw us win the best quality potato category in a local school competition hosted by Solana Seeds.
 We currently have wintering lettuce and onion planted which should be ready for tasting in the Spring.
 The polytunnel is being divided up into six sections, the SNAG team has been subdivided into teams to produce the largest and most varied amount of food in their area.
 Healthy competition is going to raise everyone’s gardening skills, which means more food for the canteen!